CDCgov/phdi-azure/docs/README.md

 #### Pipeline Orchestration

-Since the Building Blocks are designed to be composable users may want to chain serveral together into pipelines.  **TODO**
+Since the Building Blocks are designed to be composable users may want to chain serveral together into pipelines.
+We use Microsofts Azure Data Factory (ADF) to define the process that require the use of multiple Building Blocks.
+These pipelines can be configured using **TBD TODO**

 #### Infrastructure as Code